usmanr149/urmlblog/_posts/2020-5-1-Salincy-Maps.md

 ![_config.yml]({{ site.baseurl }}/images/saliencyMap/output_13_1.png)

-The cats face, backgroung near the paws and some background on the bottom-left contribute the most to its top class score.
+The cats face, background near the paws and some background on the bottom-left contribute the most to its top class score.

 Check out the full notebook <a href='https://github.com/usmanr149/Saliency-Maps-in-TF-2.0' target="_blank">here</a>